ibm-skills-network/clarity-knowledgebase/docs/labs/features/file-library.md

-# Skills Network File Library
+# File Library

 Skills Network provides a file library to which authors can add files (for instance, datasets or photos) that they use in their labs, courses, and guided projects.
-Since external resources can become unavailable at any time when those resources are removed or updated, authors are ***strongly encouraged*** to upload files they use to the file library.
+Since external resources can become unavailable at any time when those resources are removed or updated, authors are **strongly encouraged** to upload files they use to the file library.

 ## Access File Library within Author Workbench